 1. Eat breakfast within 30 minutes after you wake up.

 Many people who want to shed body fat will perform their exercise first thing in the morning without some form of breakfast.
-They do this with the misguided belief they are tapping into fat stores and forcing their body to burn fat for fuel.
+They do this with the misguided belief that by training after an eight-hour or so fasting, they are tapping into fat stores and forcing their body to burn fat for fuel.

 This information originated many years ago from outdated research performed on obese subjects.
 However, effective fat loss for people who are not fat is a much trickier objective.
 I won’t go into the numerous physiological aspects of why it is a terrible decision for healthy people to avoid nutritional support before exercise in the morning.
 I will tell you that you cannot dictate the type of fuel you want your body to utilize during exercise — human physiology is far too intricately balanced.